uptane/uptane.github.io/blog/2024-01-23-GSoC-Annoucement/index.md

 At its core, GSoC represents more than just a mentoring program; it's a gateway to welcome and engage new contributors to the realm of open source software.
 It embodies the spirit of giving back, of investing a small portion of time to make a monumental difference, not only in the future endeavors of the GSoC contributors, but also for the broader Uptane community that will reap benefits of these collaborations. 🌟

-We extend a warm welcome to all new GSoC contributors willing to join the Uptane community as mentees.
-We believe that this experience will not only enhance your technical skills but also provide valuable insights into the workings of our community.
-The highlight lies in the opportunity to learn from individuals who are not only passionate about the Uptane ecosystem but also deeply committed to making a positive impact on others' lives, be it GSoC contributors or the project at large. 🤝
+We extend a warm welcome to all new GSoC contributors considering becoming mentees within the Uptane community.
+We believe that this experience will not only enhance your technical skills, but also provide valuable insights into the workings of our community.
+Applying to work on one of our projects presents an opportunity to learn from individuals who are not only passionate about the Uptane ecosystem, but also deeply committed to making a positive impact on others' lives, be it GSoC contributors or those who utilize the project itself. 🤝

 ## Here We Come: What’s Next? 🚀